 If you are not going to set a fir tree in your living room, then think about 2D décor on your wall.
 This is a stylish and room-saving solution for many families.
 Of course, you won’t be able to do a circle dance around it, but it will fill your home with a mild Christmas spirit with original taste.

 Another option is to set up a 2D figure of a deer, a fox, a rabbit, or a tree in your kids’ bedroom.
 Think about how to make the tree appropriate to the style if they have a thematic room, like sports or astronautic.

 4. Candles and candleholders

 Candles are the other inevitable elements.
 Playing with a warm light might appear more exciting than you expect.
 Of course, a pair of glass cans will help in creating magic.

 - Glass cans

 - Aerosol paint

 Another option to transform a glass can into a candleholder is to put something pretty on it with glue.
 It can be anything starting with pretty fabric and stripes and ending with a glass bits.
-Use rhinestones, sequins, felt or any kind of natural materials such as dried fruits, nuts, cinnamon sticks and other.
+Use rhinestones, sequins, felt, or any kind of natural materials such as dried fruits, nuts, cinnamon sticks, and others.
 Remember to always experiment with what you already have at home and use your fantasy.

 Sending a postal card is one of the most intimate traditions which are appreciated today by online society.
 Receiving a paper card is something personal; receiving a handmade card is a real confession.
 This is the best way to show people you love how much you care, even if you are living in the next street.